wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-secure-teams-voice-functionality/includes/2-configure-calling-policies.md

 1. Select **Save**.

 ## Edit a calling policy
-Follow these steps to edit an existing calling policy.
+Follow these steps to edit an existing calling policy:

 1. In the left navigation of the Teams admin center, select **Voice** > **Calling policies**.
 1. Select next to the policy that you want to modify, and then select **Edit**.